Wind-WindKids/winding/samples/storycats/winding.md

 @Aria.cat.brown:
 Cat form mapped from Ariane de Félicie: shimmering green head and shoulders, warm brown belly, bronzy-to-rufous undertail.
 Slightly curved “red” blush at the lower muzzle, and a long tail finishing in deep blue.
 Small, alert, a touch territorial—quick eyes and poised paws.

+@Twap:
+A social cat with a vibrant personality, golden fur and bright eyes.

 @Trish:
 Orange tabby, storybook-realistic — warm marmalade coat with soft mackerel stripes, white chin/paws, bright amber eyes.
 Playful and sure-footed, friendly and steady—the grounded one of the trio.